 Depending on your hair type and texture, you might be using a shampoo that has the effect of weighing your hair down and creating a flatter look.

 Volumizing shampoo, on the other hand, should create the appearance of fuller and thicker hair.
+Shampoo that’s safe for pregnancy is another good option since such shampoos have clean ingredients.

 Since washing your hair every day isn’t healthy, you can apply dry shampoo on days when you skip a wash.
 Dry shampoo is another effective way of adding volume to your hair in just a few seconds.